 Data: For details on the data files check each individual competition, under the page "Data".
+There you will also find descriptions of the files.

 Writeup: In addition to submitting your solution online, you need to provide us with a 2-page writeup that describes the algorithm you have implemented and the special tricks you used in order to make it work.
 Also, describe your strategy for selecting that particular algorithm and how you did your offline evaluation of the method.